 Sleeping options near the Dead Sea range from 5 star luxury hotels to free camping sites under infinite stars.
 On this page you will find the best options for camping in the Dead Sea area.

 Ein Gedi campsite- is abandoned!

-When to go camping in the Dead Sea?
+When to go camping at the Dead Sea?

-Bus: #486 from Jerusalem to Ein Bokek, through Qumran, Ein Feshkha, Metzukey Dragot, Ein Gedi and Masada.
+Bus: #486 from Jerusalem Central Station goes to Ein Bokek hotels, through Qumeran, Ein Feshkha, Metzoke Dragot, Ein Gedi and Masada.

 Where can i go camping near the Dead Sea?

 There are a few camping sites in this area, check the list below to choose the best one for you.

 Can I go camping anywhere near the Dead Sea?

 This area is close to the Israeli border and surrounded with nature reserves.
 Therefore, you can camp only in official campsites.